A note on the existence of transition probability densities for L\'evy processes: Introduction

 Let us briefly review some of the other known criteria.
 Hawkes \cite{H79} shows that a L\'evy process has the strong Feller property---i.e.\ $x\mapsto \Ee_x f(X_t)$ is continuous for all bounded measurable functions $f$---if, and only if, the transition probabilities are absolutely continuous; in this case, the densities $p_t(x)$ are lower semicontinuous.
 Zabczyk \cite{Z70} shows that for an isotropic L\'evy process $X$ in $\rn$, $n\geq 2$, (see below for the precise definition) the following dichotomy holds: either $X$ is a compound Poisson process, or it is absolutely continuous for all $t>0$ with lower semi-continuous transition density.

 Further sufficient conditions in dimension one were found by Kallenberg \cite[Section 5]{K81}: if

 then $p_t(dx) = p_t(x)\,dx$ for all $t>0$ and $p_t\in C_b^\infty (\real)\cap C_\infty(\real)$; and if

 then $p_s(dx)=p_s(x)\,dx$ for all $s\geq t>0$ and $p_s\in C_b^\infty (\real)\cap C_\infty(\real)$.
-For an $n$-dimensional analogue of \eqref{kal} and \eqref{kal1} we refer to \cite{BK08}.
+For an $n$-dimensional analogue of \eqref{kal} and \eqref{kal1t} we refer to \cite{BK08}.
 See also Orey \cite{O68} for yet another sufficient condition, as well as the monograph of Sato \cite{S99} for more references and results.

 The main result of this note is to show for which class of L\'evy processes the Hartman-Wintner condition \eqref{hw} is a necessary and sufficient condition for the existence of a (smooth) transition density $p_t(x)$.
 For isotropic processes we can express \eqref{hw} in terms of the L\'evy measure $\nu$.
 Finally we show that we can, under some mild conditions, express the behaviour of the transition density at zero $p_t(0)$ in terms of the measure of a ball with radius $t^{-1/2}$ in the metric given by the characteristic exponent $\psi$.
-As an application we show that our result gives an easy way to estimate the transition probability density at zero for anisotropic stable processes and tempered stable processes, see \cite{St10}, \cite{R07}, \cite{St08}.
-In some sense, Theorem \ref{tmain} sharpens \cite[Lemma 3.1]{St10} where an upper bound for the gradient of the transition density $p_t$ of an $\alpha$-stable L\'evy process is obtained whose L\'evy measure $\nu$ is a $\gamma$-measure.
-Although Theorem~\ref{tmain} does not provide a gradient estimate in terms of the particular structure of the L\'evy measure, it shows that the gradients of any order are in $L_1$.
+An important application of our results is a simple and at the same time sharp estimates for the on-diagonal behaviour or the transition probability density both as $t\to 0$ and $t\to\infty$, see Proposition \ref{app-21}.
+These estimates have an interpretation in geometric terms since it is given by the growth of balls related to a metric given by the characteristic exponent of the L\'evy process.
+These estimates extend previously known estimates for anisotropic stable and tempered stable processes, see \cite{St10}, \cite{R07}, \cite{St08}.
+In some sense, Theorem \ref{main-03} sharpens \cite[Lemma 3.1]{St10} where an upper bound for the gradient of the transition density $p_t$ of an $\alpha$-stable L\'evy process is obtained whose L\'evy measure $\nu$ is a $\gamma$-measure.
+Although Theorem~\ref{main-03} does not provide a gradient estimate in terms of the particular structure of the L\'evy measure, it shows that the gradients of any order are in $L_1$.

 \textbf{Notation:} We denote by $\Ff u(\xi) = (2\pi)^{-n}\int_{\rn} u(x)\,e^{-ix\xi}\,dx$ the Fourier transform, $\Ff^{-1} w(x) = \int_{\rn} w(\xi)\,e^{i\xi x}\,d\xi$ is the inverse Fourier transform or characteristic function.
 By $J_\nu$ and $K_\nu$ we denote the (modified) Bessel functions of the first and third kind, cf.\ \cite{gra-ryz}.
 We write $C_\infty(\rn)$ for the continuous functions vanishing at infinity.
 Throughout this paper we will use the same letter $p_t$ to denote the transition probability $p_t(dx)$ and its density $p_t(x)$ w.r.t.\ Lebesgue measure.
 For functions $f(x)$ and $g(x)$ we write $f\asymp g$ if there are constants $c,C>0$ such that $cf(x)\leq g(x)\leq Cf(x)$ and we write $f\sim g$ (as $x\to a$) if $\lim_{x\to a} f(x)/g(x) = 1$.
 All other notation should be standard or self-explanatory.